The crawl, walk, run approach to launching your SMS marketing strategy

 Adding SMS consent collection to check-out allows customers to accept SMS marketing while filling out their delivery information.
 It’s a seamless, non-intrusive way to encourage customers to join your subscriber list.

-With an SMS marketing platform like Klaviyo, which has built-in integrations with leading ecommerce platforms like Shopify, WooCommerce, and BigCommerce, prompting SMS opt-in during check-out is an easy way to reach a wider audience with your SMS marketing.
+With an SMS marketing platform like Klaviyo, which has built-in integrations with leading ecommerce platforms like Shopify, WooCommerce, and BigCommerce, prompting SMS opt-in during check-out is an easy way to reach a wider audience with your SMS marketing strategy.

 The best part?
 The customer does not need to complete their order for Klaviyo to sync their consent.
 That means you grow your SMS list—even if someone abandons their cart.